Absolute Perth Jobs

 Duration: Up to 12 months

 Sugar white beaches, leafy parks and buzzing nightlife – Perth is an absolute peach, and the perfect place to kick off your working holiday.
-Enjoy an epic week of ziplining and partying in Perth, bronzing your bod on the beach at our basecamp in Dunsborough, sipping Sauvignon in Margaret River, soaking up history in Fremantle and meeting the quokkas on Rottnest Island, before starting your Aussie job hunt in week 2.
+Enjoy an epic week of partying in Perth, bronzing your bod on the beach at our basecamp in Dunsborough, sipping Sauvignon in Margaret River, soaking up history in Fremantle and meeting the quokkas on Rottnest Island, before starting your Aussie job hunt in week 2.
 With 12 months’ access to our amazing jobs database, and the full support of our experienced jobs team for the year, you’re sure to find your dream job super-fast.
 It’s an incredible way to explore one of the most amazing countries on Earth, while getting paid at the same time!
 Best of all, you’ve got a ready-made group of mates to start your adventure with – get ready for the time of your life!

 - Enjoy 12 months’ support from our jobs team and access to our jobs database